techwriter-pl/techwriter-pl.github.io/README.md

 0. Create a branch.
 You may be working from a GitHub issue.
 If so, [read about creating branches here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue).

-   If you are not working form a GitHub issue (why not? 🤷), you can manually create a branch.
+   If you are not working from a GitHub issue, you can manually create a branch.
    In VS Code, check the branch name at the bottom left.
 The branch name at this point should be `main` and you should have the latest changes.
 Click the branch name and select **Create new branch**.
 Name your branch something appropriate.

-1. Start a preview:
+1. Start a preview.
+Open the terminal in VS Code and run the following commands:

    ```bash
    yarn install